R/availableCores.R

 cl <- makeClusterPSOCK(32)

 it will use more than 100% of the CPU cores when running on machine with fewer than 32 CPU cores.
 For example, on a eight-core machine, this may run the CPU at 400% of its capacity, which has a significant negative effect on the current R process, but also on all other processes running on the same machine.
-This also a problem on systems where R gets allotted a specific number of CPU cores, which is the case on high-performance compute (HPC) clusters, but also on other shared systems that limits user processes via Linux Control Groups (CGroups).
+This also a problem on systems where R gets allotted a specific number of CPU cores, which is the case on high-performance compute (HPC) clusters, but also on other shared systems that limits user processes via Linux Control Groups (cgroups).
 For example, a free account on Posit Cloud is limited to a single CPU core.
 Parallelizing with 32 workers when only having access to a single core, will result in 3200% overuse and 32 concurrent R processes competing for this single CPU core.

 To protect against CPU overuse by mistake, makeClusterPSOCK()